a8m/golang-cheat-sheet/README.markdown

   c <- "Hello, World!"
   // fatal error: all goroutines are asleep - deadlock!
   ```
-- A recieve from a nil channel blocks forever
+- A receive from a nil channel blocks forever

   ```go
   var c chan string